coveo/source.coveo.com/_posts/2017-02-10-applying-site-search-best-practices-using-sitecore-part3.md

 These facets are dynamic so their value will adapt to the filters set on the page.
 They also come with several [properties](https://developers.coveo.com/x/fwDvAQ) which can be set directly from the Experience Editor.

 Manually setting the properties can be a lot of work if you have multiple listing pages.
 To speed up this process, use parameter items.
 I briefly mentioned parameters items in the first part of this series of blogs.
-In brief, you can create parameters items which inherit from the CoveoModule templates.
-These items will contain preset options which you can use at a data-source when creating the item.
+In brief, you can create items inheriting from the CoveoModule templates and select their options upfront.
+With the options already selected, you can use them as data-source when inserting a Coveo component in a page.

 ![Parameter Select](/images/SiteSearchBestPractices/parameterselect.png)